 FRIARS CLUB: Let’s get this out of the way, right here at the top.
 You’ve roasted Donald Trump, twice, and rather eloquently.
-Now he’s the President-elect, and a fellow Friar.
+Now he’s President, and a fellow Friar.
 How do you feel about him bringing back water-boarding?

 JEFF ROSS: I’m okay with water-boarding, but just for pedophiles and comedy club hecklers.